mayamahouachi/Stock-manager/README.md

 About:
 Stock Management System is a program for tracking inventory levels and sales.
 It is a tool for organizing inventory data that before was generally stored in hard-copy form or in spreadsheets.

 features:
-_add  products to database
+_Add  products to database.
-_show database
+_Show database grouped by your requirements
-_update database
+_Update database grouped by your requirements.
-_show database grouped by your requirements
+_Delete all items.

 Deployment:
-Download Stock-Manager-System Repository In Local Your Machine.
+_Download Stock-Manager-System Repository In Local Your Machine.
-With dev C++, Open Downloaded Stock-Management-System Project.
+_With dev C++, Open Downloaded Stock-Management-System Project.
-Run
+_Run.

 Built With:
 C++ dev